LogtalkDotOrg/logtalk3/scripts/embedding/NOTES.md

 requires precompiling the Logtalk core files and the application source files.
-The scripts should be regarded as starting points as actual use requires customization (e.g. starting goal, inclusion of a top-level interpreter, custom Logtalk settings, etc).
+The scripts should be regarded as starting points as actual use requires customization (e.g. starting goal, inclusion of a top-level interpreter, custom startup settings, etc).
 An alternative, available in some backend Prolog compilers such as SICStus Prolog, SWI-Prolog, and YAP is to create a *saved state* after loading Logtalk and a Logtalk application.
+In both solutions, the `reload` flag should usually be set to `skip` (in the used settings file) to prevent reloading of already loaded code when running the embedded application.